Jeff Saturday: NFL

+High school

 Personal life

 Saturday is a member of the executive committee of the National Football League Players' Association, where he was the key negotiator in completing the 2011 Collective Bargaining Agreement (CBA) between the NFL and NFLPA.
 Saturday joined ESPN in 2013 and appeared on network programming such as NFL Live and SportsCenter.

-Saturday's eldest son, Jeffrey, is a wide receiver for the North Carolina Tarheels football team.
+Saturday's eldest son, Jeffrey, played wide receiver for the North Carolina Tar Heels football team from 2019 to 2022.